bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 When the reviewer accepts all the changes in the PR he or she coments with a "👍" to state that according to them the PR is ready for merging.
-After this confirmation you are the one performing the actual merge, so that you keep the end-responasbility in controlling your code.
+After this confirmation you are the one performing the actual merge, so that you keep the end-responsability in controlling your code.

 After you have merged you should delete the branch.